 Most people convert to Islam

-But by the 400s AD, only the rich people in the Sassanid Empire were still Zoroastrians.
-Most of the other people were either Christians or Buddhists.
-When West Asia was conquered by the Arabs around 650 AD, most of them gradually converted to the religion of the Arabs, Islam.
+When the Arabs conquered West Asia around 650 AD, most people gradually converted to the religion of the Arabs, Islam.
 But there are still some Zoroastrians in the world today, mostly in northern India, where they are called Parsees (meaning Persians, or Iranians).

 More about the Iranian kings